hazelcast/hazelcast-jet/site/website/versioned_docs/version-4.1/operations/cluster-sizing.md

 capacity of all components of the data pipeline must be balanced to avoid bottlenecks.

-For slow sinks, Jet applies the back pressure and slows down the processing and source data consumption.
+If a data sink is slow, Jet applies backpressure all the way to the source, slowing down data consumption.
 The data sources should be designed to participate by reducing the pace of data production or by buffering the data.